Pick Operator

 Adding a Pick Operator

-To see a Pick operator in action, let's look at an example.
-You'll create a Data Table that holds a list of countries.
-In the Data Table, you'll include each country's capital.
-Then, you'll set up a Data Workflow with 2 Pick operators.
-Each operator will pull a separate column and put it in a Hidden component.
+In this example, configure a Data Table component that contains a list of countries.
+Then, you'll set up a Data Workflow component with two Pick operators.
+Each operator will retrieve a separate column and output it in a Hidden component.

 Configure the Data Table Component